Australia-India Comprehensive Economic Cooperation Agreement (AI-CECA)

 India is the world's largest democracy and is a market of 1.3 billion people.
 Its youthful population, diversified economy and growth trajectory present significant opportunity for Australian business, including in education, agriculture, energy, resources, tourism, healthcare, financial services, infrastructure, science and innovation, and sport.

-At the 17th India-Australia Joint Ministerial Commission meeting on 30 September 2021, Ministers Tehan and Goyal formally re-launched CECA negotiations and reaffirmed their commitment to conclude a CECA, including to reach an interim agreement by December 2021 to liberalise and deepen bilateral trade in goods and services, and to conclude the negotiations on a full CECA by the end of 2022.
+At the 17th India-Australia Joint Ministerial Commission meeting on 30 September 2021, then Minister Tehan and Minister Goyal formally re-launched CECA negotiations and reaffirmed their commitment to conclude a CECA, including to reach an interim agreement by December 2021 to liberalise and deepen bilateral trade in goods and services, and to conclude the negotiations on a full CECA by the end of 2022.

-An interim agreement the Australia-India Economic Cooperation and Trade Agreement was signed by Ministers Tehan and Goyal on 2 April 2022.
+An interim agreement the Australia-India Economic Cooperation and Trade Agreement was signed by then Minister Tehan and Minister Goyal on 2 April 2022.

 Joint media release: Historic trade deal with India, 2 April 2022